Home page logo

 Script Categories

 NSE scripts define a list of categories they belong to.
-Currently defined categories are auth, default. discovery, dos, exploit, external, fuzzer, intrusive, malware, safe, version, and vuln.
+Currently defined categories are auth, broadcast, brute, default. discovery, dos, exploit, external, fuzzer, intrusive, malware, safe, version, and vuln.
 Category names are not case sensitive.
 The following list describes each category.

 auth